makerdao/community/governance/polls/Ratification Poll - Adding a Special Purpose Fund - Makershire Hathaway (MIP55c3-SP4) - June 13, 2022.md

 ---
-title: Ratification Poll for Adding a SPF - Makershire Hathaway (MIP55c3-SP4) - June 13, 2022
+title: Ratification Poll for Adding a Special Purpose Fund - Makershire Hathaway (MIP55c3-SP4) - June 13, 2022
-summary: The Makershire Hathaway SPF will be a 10M pool managed by the Strategic Finance CU (SF-001) under the supervision of the Risk CU (RISK-001) and the prospective Lending Oversight CU (LOVE-001) to experiment with various yield generation strategies and support DAI liquidity/utility.
+summary: The Makershire Hathaway SPF will be a 10M pool managed by the Strategic Finance Core Unit (SF-001) under the supervision of the Risk Core Unit (RISK-001) and the prospective Lending Oversight Core Unit (LOVE-001) to experiment with various yield generation strategies and support DAI liquidity and utility.
 discussion_link: https://forum.makerdao.com/t/mip55c3-sp4-adding-a-special-purpose-fund-makershire-hathaway/14643
 vote_type: Plurality Voting
 categories: